Project Description

 • Practical Turf Areas

 Related to Step 1, proper planning is critical.
-Landscaping based on xeriscape principles can incorporate grass areas.
-Main key point is to limit the lawn area to what you need for the activities you want in your yard.
+A sustainable landscape based on xeriscape principles can incorporate grass areas.
+The main key point is to limit the lawn area to what you need for the activities you want in your yard.

 • Plan practical grass/lawn areas so that they fit the need of the homeowner’s use